jacobyhsi/TabRep/README.md

 ## Citation

-Please consider citing our paper if you find it helpful.
+Please consider citing our paper and giving it a :star2: if you find it helpful.
 Thank you :grinning:!

 ```
 @article{si2025tabrep,